 The process of protecting your Einstein Window begins with occasionally saying no. You need to prevent interruptions from happening to your work by anyone at any time during your window.
 I’m sure you can probably think of a few times someone has asked you to do something whilst you have been deep into other work.
 Moving on to help that person with their problem makes you lose focus and time for your own tasks.
 Some of you might even be able to think of an occasion when you have had person after person requesting your help, eating up all of the time you had to work on a particular task yourself.

-When you agree to help your colleague, that is when the interruption happens.
+When you agree to help your colleague, that is when the interruption happens and your Einstein Window is disturbed.
 If you can, I would recommend politely telling your colleague that you are unable to help at the moment but will come back to them later.
 Make a note to go back to them at a more convenient time for yourself, and then continue with the task at hand.

 It is important not to come across as unhelpful.
 That is not the vibe you are going for!
 So be sure to follow up with your colleague when you can and not to forget about them.
 They will appreciate you taking time out of your busy schedule to assist them, as long as you do!

 If you work in an office you will not be surprised when I tell you that they seem to be designed to maximise interruptions!
 Working in clusters seems to promote talking over computers and desks at each other.
 This can make it difficult to get your work done and make the most of your Einstein Window.
 You need to be able to focus without getting distracted by colleagues, and the best way to do this is to leave the office.
 Or, at least, your normal office space.

 Maybe there is a breakout room, or unused meeting room, that you can make use of.
 Maybe you have the option to work at home.
 If you have a particularly important task to get down during your window, I would recommend trying to remove yourself from any situations that might distract you too much.